 Method 2: Set the new SSD as the first boot option in BIOS and boot your computer.

 ★ What to do if the cloned SSD won’t boot?

 If you have set a proper boot order but your computer still fails to boot, you may try the following fixes:

 Fix 1: Change boot mode in BIOS if you are cloning an MBR disk to a GPT disk or cloning a GPT disk to an MBR disk.
 Please note an MBR disk should use Legacy boot mode while a GPT disk should use UEFI boot mode.

 Fix 2: Run Startup Repair from an installation disc to fix problems that keep Windows from loading.

 >> Learn more from cloned SSD won’t boot Windows 10.

 AOMEI Backupper offers you the easiest way to clone an SSD to a larger SSD in Windows 10.
 It has many other fantastic features in addition to its SSD cloning function.
-It enables you to real-time sync folders in Windows 10 and works as an alternative when Seagate’s DiscWizard doesn’t detect the drive successfully.
+It enables you to auto backup Windows 10 to WD My Cloud and it helps you to do DoD hard drive wipe.
 Go for it right now!